EricGebhart/Simple_Process_REPL/README.md

 state is defined by collecting all of the extension modules yaml file and merging them together.

+Yaml files can be merged into the application state config with load-config.

+    `load-config foo.yaml`

+Yaml files can be merged into the **Root** of the application state with load-yaml.

+    `load-yaml foo.yaml`

 ### SPR/Python extensions

+#### just make one.

+A picture is worth a million words. use the _new-spr-extension-project_ to make a project and go look at it. looking at the help for a namespace may also be enlightening.

 #### Python code
 SPR can just import a python module and make those functions available, in the interpreter.
+It seems to mostly work.

-The python functions for as SPR extension are generally very simple,
+The python functions for use as an SPR extension are generally very simple,
 * Retrieve their configuration data from the Application state,
 * Do something,
 * Save the result back into their part of the application state as needed.

 #### Help
 It is recommended that one function be named `help` and that it prints